Metacognition: Social metacognition

-Social metacognition and the self concept
+Social metacognition and the self-concept

 An example of the interaction between social metacognition and self-concept can be found in examining implicit theories about the self.
-Implicit theories can cover a wide range of constructs about how the self operates, but two are especially relevant here; entity theory and incrementalist theory.
+Implicit theories can cover a wide range of constructs about how the self operates, but two are especially relevant here: entity theory and incrementalist theory.
 Entity theory proposes that an individual's self-attributes and abilities are fixed and stable, while incrementalist theory proposes that these same constructs can be changed through effort and experience.
-Entity theorists are susceptible to learned helplessness because they may feel that circumstances are outside their control (i.e. there's nothing that could have been done to make things better), thus they may give up easily.
+Entity theorists are susceptible to learned helplessness because they may feel that circumstances are beyond their control (i.e., there's nothing that could have been done to make things better), and thus they may give up easily.
 Incremental theorists react differently when faced with failure: they desire to master challenges, and therefore adopt a mastery-oriented pattern.
-They immediately began to consider various ways that they could approach the task differently, and they increase their efforts.
-Cultural beliefs can act on this as well.
+They immediately began to consider various ways that they could approach the task differently, and they increased their efforts.
+Cultural beliefs can also act on this.
 For example, a person who has accepted a cultural belief that memory loss is an unavoidable consequence of old age may avoid cognitively demanding tasks as they age, thus accelerating cognitive decline.
 Similarly, a woman who is aware of the stereotype that purports that women are not good at mathematics may perform worse on tests of mathematical ability or avoid mathematics altogether.
-These examples demonstrate that the metacognitive beliefs people hold about the self - which may be socially or culturally transmitted - can have important effects on persistence, performance, and motivation.
+These examples demonstrate that the metacognitive beliefs people hold about the self, which may be socially or culturally transmitted, can have important effects on persistence, performance, and motivation.